Cibona Tower: History

 The tower was built in 1987 because of the Universiade that was held in Zagreb that year.
 The architect responsible for its design is Marijan Hržić.

 The last known occupant of the tower was Agrokor, the biggest food company in Central and Eastern Europe.

 As of 2018, the media reported that the tower and its surroundings were in a state of disrepair.

+Cibona Tower was bought by the company Agram in 2022.
+Since 2023 the business tower is being renovated.
+The renovation works are estimated to be worth around 10 million euros and to be completed in 2025.